-Starting from the north, the two usual entry points are Bottchers Gap and
+Starting from the north, the traditional entry point at Bottchers Gap

 the Carmel River (with many crossings).
 The routes meet at

-Hiding Camp, where the trail is brushy until Pine Valley.
+Hiding Camp, where the trail is very difficult until Pine Valley.

 At beautiful Pine Valley there are two options: "west", and "east":

-The "west" option takes the Bear Basin Connector to the Pine Ridge
+The "west" option then takes the Bear Basin Connector to the Pine Ridge

 Trail, hiking above the Big Sur River, to the Terrace Creek Trail to